 Manual adjustments can take a long time and are one of the major reasons why people prefer not to tinker with their cameras, i.e., shoot in RAW.
 They prefer to take the easy way out and shoot in JPEG.
 But your DSLR is a powerful photographic tool and one reason for that is it can shoot in RAW, a lossless format that retains all of the original information captured by your camera sensor.
 This allows for a range of non-destructive editing options.

 This is where Adobe Lightroom comes into the picture.
-This easy-to-use, yet powerful application is aimed at photographers who are looking for a quick and easy solution to edit their RAW photos and give them a professional look and feel in no time.
+This easy-to-use, yet powerful application is aimed at photographers who are looking for a quick and easy solution to edit their RAW images and give them a professional look and feel in no time.

 But with Lightroom presets come the obvious question of how to install them, and more importantly, how to find them in the first place.
 That is the focus of this step-by-step guide.